Vita Dolce - Custom Sail Yacht

 Sail Yacht

-Vita Dolce is a custom sailing yacht launched in 1997 by Custom and most recently refitted in 2013.
+Vita Dolce is a custom sailing yacht launched in 1997 by Custom, in Turkey and most recently refitted in 2013.

 Design

-Vita Dolce measures 32.00 metres in length and has a beam of 7.38 feet.
+Vita Dolce measures 26.80 metres in length, with a max draft of 3.05 feet and a beam of 7.38 feet.
+She has a deck material of teak.

 Vita Dolce has a wood hull with a wood superstructure.